ecco-laboratory/emonet-pytorch/README.md

 ## How to use it

 Right now, it's super lightweight (for better or worse).
-Download this repo (or just the models.py file), and you can reference
+Download this repo, and you can reference

 ```python
 import torch